GPS FORMULA “FIXED TIME TASK”

 Precedences: the precedence system will be that of IKA.
 However, because in the mountains on a slope two riders can travel one of the stern and the other upwind the precedence will have the rider coming down as it is more in difficulty to stop

-1) Ban on flight during the race Walking is allowed, but each rider must start with the kite and return with the kite on arrival
+1) Flight , during the tasks is strictly forbidden.
+Walking is allowed, but each rider must cross the Start and Goal cylinders/lines with the kite in the air.

-2) Obligation to use a GPS receiver able to record the track in gpx format with a frequency of at least 1 point every 3 seconds
+2) The use of GPS receiver with recording capabilities is mandatory.
+The device must be capable to output a trackfile in “gpx” format with a frequency of at least 1 point every 3 seconds .

-3) Maximum number of gpx files to be submitted for reporting: 1
+3) Maximum number of gpx files to be submitted for each task: 1

-9) The use of a Race category Kite even in a single task pass the rider in the Race ranking.
+10) The use of a Race category Kite even in a single task will force the rider to be scored in the Race ranking for the whole event.

-14) Obligation to participate in the rider’s meeting every morning
+14) The rider’s meeting every morning is mandatory

 Vorbidden areas Spot Aremogna